Brookcie1000/travel-app/README.md

 6) The server should begin to run and display its port 8081, this can be changed if you wish.
 7) If you're running using the 'build-dev' (see step 3), a webpage should have already opened.
 You can input your location and date, and it will return some information.

-THIS PROJECT IS NOT FINISHED!
-Some bugs may occur.